MiyaJha/jhamiyaj_javascript_drumkit/README.md

 ## Objective

-By End of this project, you should understand:
+By End of this project, I should understand:

-# Objectives

 **JavaScript Basics**